greenyjwk/greenyjwk.github.io/_posts/Probability and Statistics/2022-10-22-Bernoulli Distribution.md

 ##### Bernoulli Random Variables

-Bernoulli Random Variables are the variables that the values labelled to 0 and 1.
+Bernoulli Random Variables are the variables that the values labelled to 0 and 1(or 1 and -1).
+There are only two values so it is discrete random variables.